-1. Number of employees who received wages, tips, or other compensation this quarter
+1. Number of employees who received wages, tips, or other compensation for the pay period including:

-Tell us the number of employees you paid for the pay period including March 12, June 12, September 12, or December 12 for the quarter indicated at the top of the return.
+Tell us the number of employees on your payroll for the pay period including March 12, June 12, September 12, or December 12 for the quarter indicated at the top of the return.
 Do not include:

-- · household employees,
+- household employees,

-- people who received no pay for the pay period,
+- employees in nonpay status for the pay period,

+- farm employees.

 - pensioners, or

 - active members of the Armed Forces.

-If you enter "250" or more on line 1, you must file Forms W-2 electronically or on magnetic diskette.
+If you enter "250" or more on line 1, you must file Forms W-2 electronically.
 For details, call the SSA at 1-800-772-6270 or visit SSA's Employer Reporting Instructions and Information website at www.socialsecurity.gov/employer.

-4. If no wages, tips, and compensation are subject to social security or Medicare tax...
+4. If no wages, tips, and other compensation are subject to social security or Medicare tax . . .

-If no wages, tips, and compensation are subject to social security or Medicare taxes, check the box on line 4.
+If no wages, tips, and compensation are subject to social security or Medicare tax, check the box on line 4.
 If this question does not apply to you, leave the box blank.
 For more information about exempt wages, see section 12 of Pub.
 80 (Circular SS) and section 4 of Pub.
 15-A, Employer's Supplemental Tax Guide.

-If you are a government employer, wages that you pay are not automatically exempt from social security and Medicare taxes.
+If you are a government employer, wages that you pay are not automatically exempt from social security CAUTION and Medicare taxes.
 Your employees may be covered by law or by a voluntary Section 218 Agreement with SSA.
 For more information, see Pub.
 963, Federal-State Reference Guide.